ufo-kit/libuca/misc/README.rst

 We only supply patches for stable releases of OpenCV.
 Apply them using

-    ``patch -r0 < opencv-x.y.z.patch``
+    ``patch -p0 < opencv-x.y.z.patch``

-inside the top-level directory of the source directory.
+inside the top-level directory of the source directory of OpenCV x.y.z.